Bilinear form

+The dot product on $\R^n$ is an example of a bilinear form which is also an inner product.
+An example of a bilinear form that is not an inner product would be the four-vector product.

 The definition of a bilinear form can be extended to include modules over a ring, with linear maps replaced by module homomorphisms.

 When K is the field of complex numbers C, one is often more interested in sesquilinear forms, which are similar to bilinear forms but are conjugate linear in one argument.